 Why is Putin threatening Ukraine now?

 We do not yet know.
 What we record, however, is that the feared Russian invasion has been waved as imminent for weeks by media that seem to be waiting for nothing else, primed by a strategic direction.
-Emblematic the Bloomberg case that a few days ago he hit "by mistake" the non-existent news of an invasion, complete with a report of the operations.
+Emblematic the Bloomberg case who a few days ago "by mistake" posted the non-existent news of an invasion, complete with a report of the operations.

-Why does the US have this "craving" for Russian invasion?
-Do they provoke to bluff too, or can't they wait for it to happen?
+Why does the USA have this "crazy desire" for a Russian invasion?
+Do they also provoke to bluff, or can't they wait for it to happen?

-Who would harm the invasion of Ukraine the most?
+Who would the invasion of Ukraine hurt the most?

 I would like to try to answer this question, but two things need to be said.

-First: Putin on his side, if he wants to invade Ukraine, he has at least a couple of options.
-The first is to occupy the whole country and (perhaps) incorporate it into the Russian Federation.
-The second is to expand the territory under Russian control: for example, by occupying only the coastal region to the south by expanding the area currently occupied.
-They are territories occupied by people who speak Russian for the most part, and consider themselves Russian.
-Little effort to control it, another shot of self-esteem.
+First: Putin on his side, if he wanted to invade Ukraine, has at least a couple of options.
+The first is to occupy the entire country and (perhaps) incorporate it into the Russian Federation.
+The second is to expand the territory under Russian control: for example, occupying only the coastal region in the south, expanding the currently occupied area.
+They are territories occupied by people who mostly speak Russian, and consider themselves Russian.
+Little effort to control it, another blow to self-esteem.
 A necessary self-esteem, because the decline of his "actions" among the Russian people could represent the second, definitive dissolution of a bloc.
 At least for Putin's supporters.

-Second: Russia undoubtedly has all the capacity to invade Ukraine.
-You can defeat the Ukrainian army with your eyes closed, which lacks the necessary air defense capability.
-A long-term occupation of Ukraine, however, could be a bloodbath: it is unlikely that Russia can "pacify" Ukraine and counter a long "active resistance".
-The cost of an invasion, and I answer the question here, would be enormous.
+Second: Russia undoubtedly has all the ability to invade Ukraine.
+She can blindly defeat the Ukrainian army, which lacks the necessary air defense capability.
+However, a long-term occupation of Ukraine could be a bloodbath: it is difficult for Russia to "pacify" Ukraine and counteract long-term "active resistance".
+The cost of an invasion, and here I answer the question, would be enormous.

 This is why the US wants nothing else.

-Once again the "ideal" scenario to reassert one's power, this time with a greater involvement of European nations as well.
-As it was in the aftermath of 11/XNUMX, the US has the opportunity to further militarize NATO and further encircle Russia.
+Once again the "ideal" scenario for reaffirming one's power, this time with greater involvement of European nations too.
+As was the case in the aftermath of 11/XNUMX, the US has an opportunity to further militarize NATO and further encircle Russia.

-In the event of an attack, the economic sanctions imposed by NATO allies would put a stranglehold on Russia's economy, collapse its banking system, cause the ruble to lose much of its value and collapse Russian living standards.
+In the event of an attack, economic sanctions imposed by NATO allies would put a stranglehold on Russia's economy, collapse its banking system, cause the ruble to lose much of its value and cause Russians' living standards to plummet.
 Who benefits?